AltSchool is 100% focused on our students.

 What role do standards play at AltSchool?

-We use a variety of standards and metrics as a framework for instructional design.
-Our elementary and middle school instruction is informed by the Common Core, National Council of the Teachers of Mathematics (NCTM), Next Generation Science Standards and the International Society for Technology in Education (ISTE), among others.
+AltSchool’s learning objectives draw from a variety of standards and metrics as a framework for instructional design.
+Our elementary and middle school instruction is informed by the Common Core, National Council of the Teachers of Mathematics (NCTM), Next Generation Science Standards, International Society for Technology in Education (ISTE), Partnership for 21st Century Skills, and the Collaborative for Academic, Social, and Emotional Learning (CASEL), among others.

 Why do you have mixed ages?